• Skip to primary navigation

 Hungarian Shortbread

-I really struggled to find the origin of this recipe.
+I really struggled to find the origin of this recipe though.

 My understanding is that it is adapted from Hungaian Shortbread and this is the South African version of the Hungarian Recipe.

-What is the difference between Hungarian Tart and Shortbread?
+What is the difference between Hungarian Tart and Hungarian Shortbread?

 It has less Flour and less Baking Powder and is therefore a thinner bar.

-It used Egg dough in the dough rather then full Eggs which makes the dough more crisp/crunchy.
+The recipe uses Egg Yolks in the dough whereas there are full Eggs used in a Hungarian Tart which makes the dough more crisp/crunchy.

 Lemon zest is added to the dough.